RHODE ISLAND ASSOCIATION OF ASSESSING OFFICERS

 L. SUNSHINE COMMITTEE: The sunshine committee shall report the good and welfare of Association members and associates at its regular or special meetings.

-The officers shall be regular members in good standing and shall be elected by the membership by ballot.
+The Officers and Executive Board shall be regular members or associate members in good standing and shall be elected by the membership by ballot.

 SECTION II: VOTING PROCEDURE